mmontesanonyc/sandbox/README.md

 - `index.html` - the template of this Data Explorer
 - JavaScript files in `/assets/js/data-explorer/` - the JS that powers the Data Explorer

+Please do due dilligence before launching your own project using this code.
+Test your data, and features.
+For example, the Citation Function (as written in here) still mentions the NYC Department of Health and Mental Hygiene; this is one of the other things you'll likely want to modify in order to properly adapt this repository for your own uses.

 ## How this works
 This Data Explorer will display neighborhood-level data with the following views:
 - Table